pettei47/42_libasm/README.md

-How to review
+# How to review

-only "make"
+	make
 -> nasm compiles libasm.a
+#
+	make len
+	make cmp
+	make cpy
+	make write
+	make read
+	make dup

-make + "len" or "cpy" or "cmp" or "read" or "write" or "dup" -> each tests will run.
+-> each tests will run.

-at "len", "cpy", "dup"
+#
+## len, cpy, dup
-run  ./ft_asm NULL
+	./ft_asm NULL
-You can see the case that argment is NULL at libc
+-> You can see the case that argment is NULL at libc

-and
-run ./ft_asm "any string you like"
+	./ft_asm "any string you like"
-You can see the case you like
+-> You can see the case you like

-at "cpy"
+#
+## cmp
-run ./ft_asm "any string you like" "any string ..."
+	./ft_asm "any string you like" "any string ..."
-You can see the case you like
+-> You can see the case you like<br>
-and if the one is NULL, you can see the case NULL
+and if either one is NULL, you can see the case NULL

-make + "test" or "main"
+#
+## read
+	./ft_asm read
+-> You can read something you write in stdin.
+#
+## write
+	./ft_asm "any string you like" then

+	cat test_wirte.txt
+#
+	make test
+	make main
 -> all tests will run together

-then, you should read my srcs files
+finally, you should read my srcs files